uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   interoperable, reciprocal (derivative work must publish and provide back the modified source code), and compatible with many standard licenses.
-It is a good choice if you want to make sure that you have access to changes and improvements applied to your code so that you can integrate them back and reuse them in your own work.
-This is the share-alike principle.
+It is a good choice if you want to make sure that you have access to changes and improvements applied to your code so that you can integrate them back and reuse them in your own work or you want some competitive advantage (right to relicense) over other users of your work.
 - **MIT License** if ease of reuse is more important for you than derivative work providing modifications back: Others will be able to do whatever they want as long as they include the original copyright and